PowerDNS/pdns/pdns/recursordist/docs/performance.rst

 At the moment of writing, the Google operated nameservers (both recursive and authoritative) indicate Fast Open support in the TCP handshake, but do not accept the cookie they sent previously and send a new one for each connection.
 We can only hope Google will fix this issue soon.

-If you operate an anycast pool of machines, make them share the TCP Fast Open Key by setting the ``net.ipv4.tcp_fastopen_key`` sysctl, otherwise you wil create a similar issue the Google servers have.
+If you operate an anycast pool of machines, make them share the TCP Fast Open Key by setting the ``net.ipv4.tcp_fastopen_key`` sysctl, otherwise you will create a similar issue the Google servers have.

 To determine a good value for the :ref:`setting-tcp-fast-open` setting, watch the ``TCPFastOpenListenOverflow`` metric.
 If this value increases often, the value might be too low for your traffic, but note that increasing it will use kernel resources.